narfdotpl/narf.pl/content/posts/checkers-swift-2.md

 In my case, the "firewall is trying to set my desk on fire when I launch Xcode 7" issue was [fixed][heat] by removing Xcode from a list in firewall options.
 (And restarting.
 Restarting helps.
-I habitually delete Derived Data and restart everything within the 3&nbsp;meter radius to fix Xcode issues of all kind, beta or not...)
+I habitually delete Derived Data and restart everything within the 3 meter radius to fix Xcode issues of all kind, beta or not...)

   [heat]: https://twitter.com/narfdotpl/status/631598385980678145